Babylon's Ashes (The Expanse episode): On Laconia

 Cara's (Emma Ho) parents are horrified when they discover she used the strange, dog-like creatures in the wilderness outside of the colony to resurrect her dead younger brother Xan (Ian Ho), who returns home visibly infected by the protomolecule.
 Cara's father confirms his fears by watching in horror as Xan immediately heals from a knife wound, and decides to notify the soldiers.
 Cara and Xan flee into the woods, with Xan pondering why his parents were afraid of him.

-When Marco Inaros contacts the renegade Martian Admiral Duarte for aid, the latter dismisses him, calling Inaros a useful distraction, but that he was busy, having gods to kill.

 The Free Navy

 Aboard the Pella, Marco Inaros (Keon Alexander), fools Camina Drummer's (Cara Gee) Belter attack fleet into attacking the wrong ship and uses the resulting misdirection to cripple Drummer's fleet.
 As the Pella starts to move away, Drummer prepares to crash her ship into it in a suicide mission that would destroy them both.
-Liang Walker (Stuart Hughes) does so in her stead, his destroyed ship badly damaging The Free Navy flagship.
+Liang Walker (Stuart Hughes) does so in her stead, his destroyed ship badly damaging the Free Navy flagship.

-Limping back to the Ring, Admiral Duarte (Dylan Taylor) denies Inaros refuge, rearmament or repair from Laconia, effectively abandoning him.
-Filip (Jasai Chase Owens), disillusioned with his father's goals after the death of Rosenfeld Guoliang (Kathleen Robertson), quietly leaves the Pella in a small ship and takes the name 'Filip Nagata'.
+Fleeing to the Ring, Inaros contacts the renegade Martian Admiral Duarte (Dylan Taylor) on Laconia, but Duarte denies the Free Navy refuge, rearmament or repair from Laconia.
+He curtly dismisses Inaros, saying he is busy, having gods to kill.